Chagos Archipelago sovereignty dispute: 2022 announcement

+2024 statements and visits

 On 3 October 2024, the UK and Mauritius issued a joint statement, affirming Mauritius' sovereignty over the Chagos Archipelago while granting the UK continued control over Diego Garcia for 99 years.
 This agreement implicitly indicates that the UK will maintain sovereignty over Diego Garcia, which hosts a critical military base.
 Additionally, provisions for Chagossians, regional security, and environmental cooperation are included, strengthening bilateral ties between the two nations.

 In his October 2024 statement on the Chagos Islands, Foreign Secretary David Lammy discussed the contested status of the territory and the UK-US military base.
 He emphasized the unsustainability of the status quo and the inevitability of a binding judgment against the UK.
 Lammy acknowledged the only viable path was negotiating a deal to ensure the base's continued operation and international law compliance, avoiding the choice of abandoning the base or breaking international law.

 After the general elections in Mauritius, Navin Ramgoolam became the Prime Minister on 13 November 2024.
 Upon assuming office, Ramgoolam received a letter from British Prime Minister Keir Starmer on 12 November 2024, informing him of plans to send British political envoy Jonathan Powell to Mauritius.
 On 25 November 2024, Powell arrived in Mauritius and briefed the Prime Minister on the current status of the agreement.
 During the meeting, the Prime Minister expressed surprise that the agreement had been made shortly before the dissolution of Parliament, with the opposition being unaware of the negotiations.

 On 20 December 2024, the UK and Mauritius issued a joint statement outlining their commitment to resolving the sovereignty dispute over the Chagos Archipelago.
 The agreement will transfer sovereignty to Mauritius while preserving the operations of the Diego Garcia military base.
 Both nations have pledged to complete the treaty process promptly.

 Following Powell's visit, the Prime Minister ordered an independent review of the confidential draft agreement.
 The document, which had been presented to the new Mauritian government after the 2024 general elections, was unknown to the officials before the change in leadership.
 This review was conducted by an inter-ministerial committee comprising the Deputy Prime Minister, Attorney General, and Minister of Foreign Affairs, Regional Integration, and International Trade.

 A senior delegation from the United Kingdom visited Mauritius from 9–12 December 2024 to engage in further discussions.
 While meetings were held between the senior officials of both countries, the UK delegation also met with the Prime Minister to discuss the specifics of the draft agreement.
 Mauritius expressed its willingness to conclude an agreement but made it clear that the draft presented did not meet the nation's expectations.
 The government proposed counterproposals to the United Kingdom, seeking to negotiate terms that were more favourable to Mauritius.

 On 16 December 2024, the United Kingdom responded to Mauritius' counterproposals.
 These responses were considered by the inter-ministerial committee, which led to a further exchange of proposals.
 On 31 December 2024, Mauritius submitted its final response and suggested a meeting in London to finalize the agreement.